monktastic/no-more-contempt/scratch/intros.md

 ---

 There's something uniquely pleasurable about making bad people hurt, quite independently of any good it might accomplish.
 But here's what we can't see.

+---

+There is a place deep within your mind that you can turn to know whether your intentions are pure.